 Moreover, Buric argues that

 “These activities are leaving what we call a molecular signature in our cells, which reverses the effect that stress or anxiety would have on the body by changing how our genes are expressed.
-Put simply, MBIs cause the brain to steer our DNA processes along a path which improves our wellbeing.
+Put simply, MBIs cause the brain to steer our DNA processes along a path that improves our wellbeing.
 More needs to be done to understand these effects in greater depth, for example how they compare with other health interventions like exercise or nutrition.
 But this is an important foundation to build on to help future researchers explore the benefits of increasingly popular mind-body activities.”

 Materials provided by Coventry University